ewissel/hAMRoaster/README.md

 The following will walk through the code for the analysis done as an initial test of hAMRoaster and published with the hAMRoaster pipeline, from creating simulated metagenomic sequences to analyzing the data in hAMRoaster.

-## Create Simulated Mock Community
+## Create Simulated Mock Community with extensive resistance

 First, a simulated mock community was created.
 FASTA files were downloaded for eight taxa selected from NCBI's BioSample for their extensive phenotypic antibiotic resistance.
 NCBI's tool ART was used to simulate FASTQs from a HiSeq 2500 these FASTA files at three coverage levels - 5, 50, and 100x coverage.
 Note that the input fastas need to be unzipped for ART to work!